Legal Advice for “Felonies” — 211 results

 Giovannini & Olshansky has put together this guide to sentencing and potential jail exposure.
 This guide is a general reference, as there are circumstances that may take any case out of... more

-Written by attorney Douglas Rohan, over 2 years ago.
+Written by attorney Douglas Rohan, almost 3 years ago.

 I was visiting a doctors office the other day when I saw a sign that instantly struck me as a great idea for an article.
 I have toyed around with a piece or a series that would outline... more